Back to Levoit Guides

 • Sensor compensation data drifted high

-• Nearby VOC source keeps triggering spikes
+• A nearby VOC source keeps triggering spikes

-• App profile not synced to purifier
+• App profile not synced to the purifier

-• Firmware lag in mode transition handling
+• Firmware lag in mode-transition handling

 Official Manufacturer Manual